Sealing granite countertops may not be necessary!

 Seal Grout Lines Especially In A Newly Built Home

 Grout is typically porous and especially subject to staining.
 You should always seal grout lines.
-Start with a good cleaning, even if your tile and grout are newly installed – best way to clean grout.
+Start with a good cleaning, even if your tile and grout are newly installed.
 Seal grout lines with multiple coats using the best sealer you can.
 Here are video instructions for cleaning grout and sealing grout.

 What Else Should I Seal?